 Do you dream of a high-powered career in the exciting international world of fashion?
 Want to be a fashion buyer, designer, stylist, editor or more?
-Then FEDISA is your ultimate choice to make your dreams come true with a Bachelors Degree in Fashion.
+Then FEDISA is your ultimate choice to make your dreams come true with one of these exciting qualifications.

 Registered with the Department of Higher Education and Training as a private higher education institution under the Higher Education Act, 1997.
 Registration Certificate No. 2007/HE07/001

 If you want to work in Retail Fashion Management then the Diploma in Fashion Merchandising, Marketing and Media is for you.
 You won’t design and you won’t sew fashion.
 Your focus will be all the aspects of fashion retail between the designer/ manufacturer and the customer.

 If you want to create new fashions, set the trends and own the runway then the Bachelor of Arts: Fashion degree is for you!
 You will design and sew and stage wonderful runway shows and so much more.

 If you want to influence the fashion world through your global fashion perspective then the Bachelor of Arts Honours: Fashion degree is for you!
 This is a pure research degree.
 It requires no design or sewing skills.
 Open to anyone with a commensurate Bachelors degree.